kvnxdev/NotifySC/README.md

 About
 ========
 <b>Usage</b><br>
 This code is owned and written by KvnX Dev.
-Feel free to take a look on the sourcecode, but dont steal or copy it.
-Instead use it as inspiration maybe?<br>
+Feel free to take a look on the sourcecode and work with it.
+Also use it as inspiration maybe.<br>

 <b>Links</b><br>
 My E-Mail: kvnx1337@googlemail.com<br>